 On-call Scientists seeks candidates from all scientific disciplines with a diversity of professional experiences.
 Volunteers will come from a range of sectors, including academia, industry, and non-profits, representing a spectrum of career stages, from recent graduates to faculty on sabbatical, to retired scientists and engineers.
 Regardless of background, career stage or age, to volunteer as part of On-call Scientists, you must meet the following minimum requirements:

 On-call Scientists is intended to be a global network.
-Citizenship requirements will depend on the location and needs of the host organization.
-Scientists from all countries and regions of the world are encouraged to register
+Citizenship and language requirements will depend on the location and needs of the host organization.
+Volunteers from all countries and regions of the world are encouraged to register.

 What else should you know?

 A: Volunteers work in partnership with host organizations to bring the tools, techniques, training, and unique perspective of scientific disciplines to specific human rights questions and projects.
 What volunteers do will vary depending on the needs of the host organization and the human rights project.
-Volunteer scientists may answer scientific questions about evidence or methodology; provide specialized expertise in investigations (e.g., medical forensics); design a survey or help with sampling; and more.
-There are any number of ways volunteers can contribute outside their field, as well: reviewing documents for scientific accuracy, researching topics in scientific journals, or helping to identify the appropriate discipline for a host organization.
-For examples of how scientists have contributed to human rights work, read about How Scientists Can Help.
+Volunteers may answer scientific questions about evidence or methodology; provide specialized expertise in investigations (e.g., medical forensics); design a survey or help with sampling; and more.
+There are any number of ways volunteers can contribute outside their field, as well: reviewing documents for scientific accuracy, researching topics in scholarly journals, or helping to identify the appropriate discipline for a host organization.
+For more examples, read about How On-call Scientists Can Help .

-A: SRHRL’s mission is to bring science and scientists specifically to efforts to advance human rights.
+A: The Program’s mission is to bring science and technology to efforts to advance human rights.
 The issues that human rights organizations tackle are as varied as the human rights enumerated and protected in the International Bill of Rights and treaties that have followed.
 These include civil and political rights, such as freedom of expression and free and fair elections, and economic, social and cultural rights, such as the rights to food, housing, health, and a healthy environment.

 A: As part of the registration process, host organizations must submit three credible outside references.
 SRHRL is committed to doing what we can to ensure that both volunteers and host organizations have a positive experience.

 A: Human rights organizations can require input from scientific experts across a wide variety of disciplines (e.g., public health, statistics, engineering, economics).
-Life scientists, mathematicians, physicists, chemists, and social scientists can all contribute valuable skills and knowledge that can aid in the advancement of human rights.
+For examples of how scientists, engineers, and health professionals have contributed to human rights work, read about How On-call Scientists Can Help .

 A: No. One of the benefits of volunteering for a project of this nature is that, in the course of providing your expertise to a project, you will have the chance to learn more about human rights.